 Walking across a sandy beach, stepping out of a boat onto a pier without stumbling, or transitioning to walking down stairs are things that are often taken for granted.
 Our bodies maintain balance by using sensory information from three systems: proprioception (touch), vision, and vestibular (the inner ear balance system).
 When our balance is impaired, it can affect our ability to perform even the smallest day to day activities and increase the risk of falls.
 Each year, over one in four adults who are 65 years or older will fall.
-Falls are the number one cause of injury among older adults resulting in 3 million visits to the emergency room.
+Falls are the number one cause of injury among older adults resulting in 3 million visits to the emergency room each year.

 Symptoms of a Vestibular Disorder

 The vestibular system is a complex sensory system that detects motion, spatial orientation, and head position.
 This allows us to keep our balance, maintain posture, and stabilize our body and head during movement.
 The vestibular system is found within the inner ear in a system called the vestibular labyrinth which is connected to the hearing organ referred to as the cochlea.
 Due conditions such as Meniere's disease, benign paroxysmal positional vertigo (BPPV), viral infections of the inner ear, acoustic neuroma a benign growth on the balance nerve, injury, or age related decline in vestibular function, you may experience one or more of these symptoms:

 - Vertigo and/or dizziness